-EMERGENCY SHELTER NEEDS ASSESSMENT
+EMERGENCY SHELTER NEEDS ASSESSMENT FACILITIES SERVING THE HOMELESS

-There are a number of facilities and programs that address homelessness in the City of Santa Barbara.
+There are a number of facilities and programs that address homelessness in the City of southern Santa Barbara-County area.
 While ending homelessness requires a focus on permanent housing solutions, the following types of temporary housing is necessary to support a full system.